 By the time these words were published, the world had begun to marvel at two things that had already changed everyone’s life.
 The first was the cell phone, whose arrival came in 1983 when Motorola launched its Dynatac 8000x model, which weighed almost a kilogram and had an autonomy of one hour in conversation and eight in standby.
 The company had invested 100 million dollars in its development (Ranchal, 2014).
 Three generations of phones would succeed in reaching today’s advances.
 The second was the internet with its nascent tools, among which the email stood out.
 The limited use of the network to exchanging emails and having a global library with the most up-to-date information on the planet was a difficult task (Delgado, 2018).

 When it seemed that substantially different advances would continue, the world dedicated itself to enjoy social networks.
-They are the most inclusive, independent, spontaneous new media, Their significant advantages gradually began to be popular with each day of technological advancement.
-One by one each social network was appearing and gaining adherents: LinkedIn in 2003, Facebook in 2004, Twitter in 2006, Instagram in 2010 or Pinterest in 2011 just to mention the most popular and used in our environment.
+They are the most inclusive, independent, spontaneous new media.
+Their significant advantages gradually began to be popular with each day of technological advancement.
+One by one, each social network was appearing and gaining adherents: LinkedIn in 2003, Facebook in 2004, Twitter in 2006, Instagram in 2010, or Pinterest in 2011, to mention the most popular and used in our environment.

 This interaction with intelligent cell phones developed as a machine that brought together at least 20 devices in disuse allowed people to perform several communication actions at the same time, such as: listening to music, answering an email, taking a picture, publishing content on the social networks, record audio, chat, read digital versions of the media and all that while making a call.

-In marketing, they establish two-way, interactive, direct, and real-time communication with each person through portable devices and wireless internet connection.
+In marketing, they establish two-way, interactive, direct, and real-time communication with each person through portable devices and wireless internet connections.
 An investigation into the influence of “smartphones” shows that the use is extending during daylight hours.
-The technology has improved life as it allows communication with others; also that these types of phones have gained more ground because they are the only ones to allow the use of social networks (Flores, Alvarado, and Ramos, 2015).
+Technology has improved life as it allows communication with others; these types of phones have gained more ground because they are the only ones to allow the use of social networks (Flores, Alvarado, and Ramos, 2015).

 Every day it is discovered that the options and possibilities are more significant, and communication and marketing are trying to take advantage of them.
 A study about fan engagement with football clubs on Facebook showed that the need for information, empowerment, and love for the brand are the main drivers of consumption, contribution, and creation.
 The three levels of involvement or commitment of fans with their teams revealed that social networks’ interactive and collaborative nature could reinforce new, specific, and more social motivations.
 Finally, the study shows that the main driver of the highest level of participation, creation, was the brand’s love, which shows that fans develop unique reactions to their favorite teams.
 The study mentioned above, one of the few in investigating fan relations and football through social networks, lays the foundations of how clubs and fans should interact online to obtain the most significant mutual benefit from a one-to-one relationship (Vale and Fernandes, 2018).